Kondo Phase in Twisted Bilayer Graphene -- A Unified Theory for Distinct Experiments: Solution to the single-impurity model

-The LM phase around $\nu\approx 1$ already manifests itself in the RG flow in \cref{fig:phase}(d).
-At an early stage of the NRG calculation ($N<7$), the ground states belong to the symmetry sectors $(S_1,S_2)=(\frac12,0)$, $(0,\frac12)$, which, according to discussions in \cref{sec:phasediagram}, form the LM$_1$ phase.
-Here $S_i$ is the total spin of the $i$th SU(2) symmetry group.
-The ground state changes into the singlet state (0,0) for $N\ge 7$.
-If we regard the energy scales in NRG as an effective temperature, then the RG flow implies that the ground state will change from the strong coupling phase to the LM$_1$ phase as temperature increases.
+The LM phase around $\nu\approx 1$ at higher temperatures already manifests itself in the RG flow in \cref{fig:phase}(c).
+At the early stage of the NRG calculation ($N<7$), the ground states form the SU(4) representation $[1]$, which, according to discussions in \cref{sec:NRG}, form the LM$_1$ phase.
+Only after $N\ge 7$ does the Kondo singlet state [0] cross below the LM states to become the true ground state.
+Since the NRG iteration can be interpreted as continually lowering the effective temperature, the level crossing during the iteration implies a transition from the strong coupling Kondo phase to the LM phase as temperature increases.